Eschatologue/CM_wiki/docs/gameplay/phb/exploration.md

 ### Time-Limited Object Interaction

 When time is short, such as in combat, interractions with objects are limited: one free interaction per turn.
-That iteraction must occur during a creature's movement or action.
+That iteraction must occur during a creature's Movement or action.
 Any additional interaction require the Utilise action, as explained in Combat in later section.

 ### Finding Hidden Objectts